Views:

 • Password reset requests received out of the blue

-These things may happen if your account has been compromised due to a data breach or leak or if someone you've shared your account information with attempts to access it.
-Trend Micro ID Security will warn you if the personal information you entered has been leaked and compromised online.
-If you receive such a warning, here's what you need to do.
+These things may happen if your account has been compromised due to a data breach or leak, or if someone you've shared your account information with attempts to access it.
+Trend Micro ID Protection will warn you if the personal information you entered has been leaked and compromised online.

 If your password is compromised, change your password on all websites that currently use it: